feeduvl/uvl-relevance-classifier/README.md

 # Describtion
 This microservice implements the automatic relevance classification of online feedback.
 For the classifier, the [pre-trained "bert-base-uncased" model](https://huggingface.co/google-bert/bert-base-uncased), which is fine-tuned for the task, is used.
 Five runs are executed, were models are fine-tuned based on different datasets and dataset combinations.
-The models and the evaluation of these models are stored in MLflow.
+The models and the evaluation of these models are stored in MLflow (a part of the evaluaation can be found in the "evaluation" package).

 Two different datasets are used:
 - The P2-Golden dataset (consists of 1242 app review sentences) from [^fn1]